giordamaug/WisardClassifier-C_lists/README.md

 Description
 ----------------------

-WisardClassifier is a machine learning classifer implemented as an exntension moduule of the scikit-learn package in Python.
+WisardClassifier is a machine learning classifer implemented as an exntension module of the scikit-learn package in Python.
-As a consequence, to use WisardClassifier you nee the following packages intsalled in your Python environment:
+As a consequence, to use WisardClassifier you nee the following packages installed in your Python environment:

 1) Numpy